 In my previous blog post about questionnaire construction, I wrote about the pitfalls of using long and complicated items, double-barrelled questions and negatively phrased items.
-In this second instalment to the series, I shall discuss three more ways to make questionnaire items more effective.
+In this second instalment to the series, I discuss three more ways to make questionnaire items more effective.
+In this post, we will look into:

 If one of the major contending parties, which have been responsible for the decline of your standard of living, promises a better future, will you trust them and vote for them again?